 $ curl -L https://sourcegraph.com/.api/src-cli/src_linux_amd64 -o /usr/local/bin/src $ chmod +x /usr/local/bin/src

 2. Install LSIF indexer

 An LSIF indexer is a command line tool that performs code analysis of source code and outputs a file with metadata containing all the definitions, references, and hover documentation in a project in LSIF.
-The LSIF file is then uploaded to Sourcegraph to power code intelligence features.
+The LSIF file is then uploaded to Sourcegraph to power code navigation features.

 Install the indexer for the required programming language of your repository by following the instructions in the indexer’s README:

 To generate the LSIF data for your repository run the command in the generate LSIF data step found in the README of the installed indexer.

 The upload step is the same for all languages.
 Make sure the current working directory is a path inside your repository, then use the Sourcegraph CLI to upload the LSIF file: